MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

 1. Start a new Blender file and save it (e.g., Alienfriends.blend).
 2. Delete default objects you don't need (camera, light) for a clean scene.
 3. Add a plane: Shift + A → Mesh → Plane.
-This plane will be your 2D cut-out mesh.
+This plane will be your 2D cutout mesh.
-4. Create a new material and name it exactly: MATERIAL_MASKED PLEASE NOTE: The exact name is important for consistent workflow.
+4. Create a new material and name it MATERIAL_MASKED PLEASE NOTE: The exact name is important for consistent workflow.
    - Material Properties → New → rename to: MATERIAL_MASKED

 <img width="614" height="668" alt="prepare your texture in Blender" src="https://github.com/user-attachments/assets/d808d860-7b94-4fee-bb14-d06e79542968" />

-5. Open the Shader Editor:
+5. Open the Shader Editor
    - Add an Image Texture node and load MATERIAL_BA.png.
    - Connect Image Color → Principled BSDF Base Color.
 6. Confirm the image displays correctly in the viewport (Material Preview or Rendered).